aaz25/431-2021/labs/README.md

 - Essentially, if you want Dr. Love to review your grade on one (or more) of our Labs, fill out the **Lab Regrade Request Form** anytime before 2021-12-10 at noon, as specified on the [Course Calendar](https://thomaselove.github.io/431/calendar.html).
 - In December, after all course work has been graded, Dr. Love will open the form.
 If you have requested additional points that could change your course grade, he'll review your request.
 If not, then he won't.
-- Visit **Section X.X.X of the Syllabus** for more details on this policy.
+- Visit [this section of the Syllabus](https://thomaselove.github.io/431-2021-syllabus/deliverables-assignments.html#appeal-policy---request-a-review-in-december) for more details on this policy.